{alt_text_cv}

 • Drugs

 Insulin is a hormone that regulates blood glucose levels and is a prescription drug used to treat type 2 diabetes.
 Type 2 diabetes and Alzheimer’s share certain characteristics including impaired insulin signaling and insulin resistance; these issues are also seen in brain cells of Alzheimer’s patients.
-Intranasal insulin is a method to increase brain insulin levels by administering insulin with a spray device through the nasal cavity.
-Short-term clinical studies suggest that intranasal insulin may improve some aspects of cognitive functions, though results varied depending on different factors such as sex and genetics.
+Administering insulin through the nasal cavity with a spray device can increase brain insulin levels.
+Short-term clinical studies suggest that intranasal insulin may improve some aspects of cognitive functions, though results varied depending on different factors such as sex, genetics, type of insulin, and insulin spray device.
 Intranasal insulin is generally safe but can cause burning in the nasal cavity and increase the risk for nasal infections.

 Evidence